j2labs/quickness/README.md

 Eventually, the formulas, and any other relevant scripts, will be sent to one or more servers for executon.

-Remember any files ending `.private` will be ignored by git, feel free to create custom formulas that need not be shared to the world.
+Remember any formulas ending in `.private` will be ignored by git, feel free to create custom formulas that need not be shared to the world.

 ## Tweaks